Avdeev99/rmq-masstransit/Rmq.Producer.Api/README.md

 }
 ```

+## Architecture Details

+The application uses a dynamic and generic approach to handle different types of JSON-RPC requests:

+1. The controller receives requests as `JsonRpcRequestBase` objects
+2. Based on the `method` field, it routes to the appropriate handler (e.g., `user.get`)
+3. The handler converts the base request to a strongly-typed request with proper params
+4. A generic `IMessageService<TRequest, TResponse>` is resolved from the service provider
+5. The message is sent to RabbitMQ and waits for a response
+6. The typed response is returned to the client

+This architecture allows for:
+- Type safety throughout the request/response pipeline
+- Easy addition of new message types and handlers
+- Decoupled components that can be independently tested

 ## Docker Environment Variables

 Environment variables are configured in the `docker-compose.yml` file.
 You can modify them there or override them when running Docker Compose: